 When a person dies, the ownership of the home may fall to an heir or those named in the will.
 However, those heirs may be missing or unknown at the time of the owner’s passing.
 Other times, family members may contest the will for their own property rights.
 In such scenarios, which can happen long after you have purchased the property, could affect your rights to the property.

 That is the case of a contested will, but what if the will isn’t discovered until later?
 When the owner dies and there is no apparent will or heir, the state may sell the property.
 When you purchase the home, you assume the rights of ownership, however, even years later, the deceased owner’s will may be discovered, which may affect your rights to own the property.

 Common and similar names can make it possible to falsely “impersonate” a property owner.
 If you purchase a home that was once sold by a false owner, this, too, can risk your legal claim to the property.

 Forged document filed in the public record giving property rights to a dishonest party could put your rights as owner at risk.

 8. Superior Claims

-One final title defect we want to warn you of is that of a creditor, which is someone to whom an owner owes a money judgement, may have a superior claim to someone seeking to purchase a piece of property.
+One final title defect we want to warn you of is that of a creditor, which is someone to whom an owner owes a money judgment, may have a superior claim to someone seeking to purchase a piece of property.
 A creditor protects their interest in the property by filing a lien in the county land recording office.
 A would-be seller of the property must pay off, or satisfy, this lien before the buyer can purchase the property.